Underwood-Inc/strixun-stream-suite/docs/AUTO_CONFIGURATION.md

 ---

-**[EMOJI] Pro Tip:** The auto-configuration system is designed to "just work" for 95% of users.
+** ★ Pro Tip:** The auto-configuration system is designed to "just work" for 95% of users.
 If you're in the 5% with custom needs, the manual override system gives you full control!